AdobeDocs/experience-platform.en/help/hygiene/ui/ttl.md

 ---
 # Manage dataset TTLs

-The [[!UICONTROL Data Cleansing] workspace](./overview.md) in the Adobe Experience Platform UI allows you to schedule a time to live (TTL) for a dataset.
+The [[!UICONTROL Data Hygiene] workspace](./overview.md) in the Adobe Experience Platform UI allows you to schedule a time to live (TTL) for a dataset.

 This document covers how to schedule and manage dataset TTLs in the Platform UI.